Fashion Azalea flowers

 An interesting variety with lovely salmon blooms accented by reddish-purple spots; blooms in early to mid spring, creating an impressive border or low screen; absolutely must have well-drained, highly acidic and organic soil

 Fashion Azalea is covered in stunning clusters of lightly-scented salmon trumpet-shaped flowers with purple spots at the ends of the branches from early to mid spring.
-It has dark green foliage which emerges coppery-bronze in spring.
+It has dark green evergreen foliage which emerges coppery-bronze in spring.
 The small glossy narrow leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Fashion Azalea is an open multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.